 Diana Giese was born in Canberra in 1947.
 In 1954 her family moved to Darwin where her father, Harry Giese, served the Northern Territory Administration.
 Diana was educated at Darwin High School and the Australian National University.
 She then worked in London for major book publishers and for organisations such as the Policy Studies Institute and the Commission for Racial Equality.
 On her return to Australia she worked as a writer, editor, oral historian and broadcaster.
 From 1996, she convened public programs with diverse communities for museums, libraries and educational institutions.
 This work produced exhibitions and archives, books and media, videos and Web material with participants across Australia.

-Darwin when she was growing up was one of the most multicultural places in the country, with the Chinese community a presence from the late 1860s.
+When Giese was growing up, Darwin was one of the most multicultural places in the country, with the Chinese community a presence from the late 1860s onwards.
 In 1991, she published The Ancestral Village: the Top End Chinese, Ourselves and Others in the National Library of Australia quarterly journal, Voices.
 This led to her producing for the Library her book Beyond Chinatown (1995) now an e-book, and this was followed by Astronauts, Lost Souls & Dragons (University of Queensland Press, 1997) which used as its raw material her interviews in the Post-War Chinese Australians project, and Courage and Service: Chinese Australians and World War II (Australian Chinese Ex-Services National Reunion, 1999).

 Beyond Chinatown (1995)